Let's explore regionally adapted seeds

 offering lots of options and serves as a good measure for assessing the potential costs and

 Legumes, grasses, and cereals make up the majority of commonly-used cover crop species -

 there are a few other non-legumes that have value in their niche strengths, particularly in

 diversified and small-scale farming.
 This post will take a look at a few crops that are

-champions when it comes to scavenging phosphorous, attracting beneficial insects, and serving as
+champions when it comes to scavenging phosphorous, attracting beneficial insects, and

 powerful biodrills and potent biofumigants.